top of page

 A Moment of Letting Go

 Some moments in life are harder than others.
 Today in My Poetry Corner, I want to share a poem from my heart about one of those moments —the kind when you realize the only way forward is to let go.
-My Letting Go poem captures the emotional tug of war between what we want to hold onto and what life asks us to release.
+My Letting Go poem captures the emotional tug-of-war between what we want to hold onto and what life asks us to release.
+At Surviving Life Lessons, we believe poetry and reflection help us process life’s transitions in ways ordinary conversation often can’t.
+This theme of release and renewal is also central to experiences like ME: Rewritten, where individuals explore identity, healing, and what it means to move forward with intention.

 Letting Go